LunarLaurus/codebuddy/README.md

 Flags:

---only-first-llm (just doest one llm pass on descriptions)
+--only-first-llm (just does one llm pass on descriptions)

 --no-llm (no llm descriptions)